Critical Role Productions: The Mighty Nein (2025)

+Reign of the Weredragon

+Reign of the Weredragon is an upcoming actual play mini-series that will utilize the Hope & Fear expansion of the Daggerheart system.
+The show was announced at Gen Con 2026 with Chris Perkins as the game master.

 Former programming

 4-Sided Dive (2022–2024)

 In 4-Sided Dive, Critical Role cast members answer fan-submitted questions sourced from a "Tower of Inquiry", similar to a Jenga tower.
 The host is randomly selected by the roll of a d20 die.
 4-Sided Dive replaced Talks Machina.
 The final episode aired in December 2024.

 All Work No Play and podcast (2018–2020)

 In All Work No Play, Liam O'Brien and Sam Riegel catch up over a drink and try a new activity each episode.
 The show was developed from Liam and Sam's original AWNP podcast (2012–2017), which predated the home game that would become Critical Role.
 The first season aired in 2018, and the second in 2020.

 AWNP: Unplugged (2020)

 In AWNP: Unplugged, Sam Riegel and Liam O'Brien catch up via video chat during the COVID-19 pandemic.
 Each episode after the first featured another Critical Role cast member, or a friend of the cast, as a guest.
 Andy Wilson, for Bleeding Cool, thought the show was an "exercise in human connection" and called it "beautifully simple".